ironDOM/ironDOM-mobilecheck-module/README.md

 ironDOM uses ES5 features.

 Browser support Desktop is:
-- IE8 and higher
+- IE10 and higher
-- Firefox 3.5 and higher
+- Firefox 34 and higher
-- Chrome 1 and higher
+- Chrome 39 and higher
+- Chromium 41 and higher
 - Safari 3.2 and higher
 - Opera 10 and higher

-Browser support Mobile is:
-- Android 2.1
-- Firefox all
-- IE10
-- Safari 3.2

 ## Performance